jimioke/jimi-website/content/about.md

 The following bio and [**this photo**](/img/headshot-jun-2019.jpg) may be used in media releases without further permission.

->**Jimi B Oke** is an Assistant Professor in the [Department of Civil and Environmental Engineering](http://cee.umass.edu/) at [University of Massachusetts Amherst](https://www.umass.edu/), where he leads the Networks for Accessibility, Sustainability and Resilience Laboratory.
+>**Jimi Oke** is an Assistant Professor in the [Department of Civil and Environmental Engineering](http://cee.umass.edu/) at [University of Massachusetts Amherst](https://www.umass.edu/), where he directs the [Networks for Accessibility, Sustainability and Resilience Laboratory](https://narslab.org/).
 From 2016 to 2019, he was a Postdoctoral Associate at the [Intelligent Transportation Systems Lab](http://its.mit.edu/) working on the [MIT Energy Initiative's Future Mobility Study](http://energy.mit.edu/research/mobilityofthefuture/).
-Jimi received his MSE and PhD in Civil Engineering from the [Johns Hopkins University](https://engineering.jhu.edu/case/), where he studied from 2012 to 2014.
+Jimi received his MSE and PhD in Civil Engineering from the [Johns Hopkins University](https://engineering.jhu.edu/case/), where he studied from 2012 to 2016.
 Prior to graduate school, Jimi taught mathematics at [The Pennington School](https://www.pennington.org/) after graduating from [Williams College](https://www.williams.edu/) with majors in Physics and Music in 2010.

 <h4><a href="/files/Oke-CV.pdf" class="badge badge-small"><i class="fa fa-file-pdf-o"></i>&nbsp;&nbsp;pdf</a> <a href="/files/Oke-CV.pdf">Curriculum Vitae</a> &nbsp; </h4>